-The Contractor shall submit to the Owner's Representative in writing a detailed Safety Plan Compliance Document (SPCD) for the CSPP in accordance with AC 150/5370-2G.
-The SPCD shall include, but not be limited to, installation sequence of traffic control items, fence and gate installation, haul routes within the work zone, staging, storage and stockpile areas, pavement demolition and placement, electrical connectivity, NAVAIDs commissioning and decommissioning, lockout/tagout procedures, Foreign Object Debris (FOD) management plan, inclement weather management plans (i.e. tropical storm, hurricane, etc.) and activities associated with planned runway and taxiway closures.
+The Contractor shall submit to the Owner's Representative in writing a detailed SPCD for the CSPP in accordance with AC 150/5370-2G, latest edition.
+The SPCD shall include, but not be limited to, installation sequence of traffic control items, barricades, fence and gate installation, haul routes within the work zone, staging, storage and stockpile areas, lockout/tagout procedures, electrical shutdowns, disconnect and re-connections, equipment height restrictions including crane operations, Foreign Object Debris (FOD) management plan, and inclement weather management plans (i.e. severe weather, tropical storms, hurricanes, etc.).
 The SPCD shall be submitted at least 14 calendar days prior to the start of construction.
-No work may commence until the phase work plan is approved.
+No work may commence until the SPCD is approved.
 The SPCD shall also contain the following:

 - 1. A plan, by construction element and phase, for controlling construction equipment, personnel and vehicular movements in the AOA.
 The plan must include material haul roads.
-The plan shall detail the general requirements contained in the CSPP. - a.
-The Contractor shall provide a responsible safety coordinator whose duty shall be to direct all construction traffic near active runways, taxiways, aprons, haul roads, and highways.
-Paved surfaces shall always be kept clean and specifically must be kept free from all debris that might damage aircraft.
+The plan shall detail the general requirements contained in the CSPP. - a) The Contractor shall provide a responsible safety coordinator whose duty shall be to direct all construction traffic near active runways, taxiways, taxi lanes, aprons, haul roads, and highways.
+Paved surfaces shall always be kept clean and specifically must be kept free from all debris that have the potential to damage aircraft.
 The Contractor shall ensure all traffic control and warning devices are properly placed, maintained and operational daily.

-The SPCD shall discuss in detail any deviations or topics that require additional detail in the CSPP.
-Should the SPCD include substantive changes to the CSPP requested by the Contractor, the SPCD must be submitted 45 days prior to the start of work for the Airport to obtain approval of such changes from the FAA.
+2. The SPCD shall discuss in detail any minor deviations or topics that require additional detail in the CSPP.
+Should the SPCD include substantive changes to the CSPP requested by the Contractor, the revised CSPP must be submitted 60 days prior to the start of work for the Airport to obtain approval of such changes from the FAA.